 - 5 How to take Tulsi

 Holy Basil is one of the commonest and greatest healing herb present in our house.
 It is regarded as queen of herbs.
-It has ability to cure diseases without any side effect.
+It has the ability to cure diseases without any side effect.
 It is believed, regular chewing 5-10 leaves of Holy Basil plant with water helps to keep body diseases free.
 Mainly there are two common varieties of tulsi viz.
 Krishna or Shyama (Kali tulsi with purple leaves) and Rama or Sri (Hari Holy Basil with green leaves).
 Krishna tulsi has more medicinal value compare to rama tulsi.
 Due to its innumerable medicinal virtues it can be used in curing various diseases.

-Holy Basil leaves have hypocholesterolemic (lowering cholesterol), hypotriglyceridemic (lowering triglycerides), hepatoprotective (protecting liver), anti-inflammatory (preventing inflammation), and anti-oxidant effects.
+Holy Basil leaves have hypocholesterolemic (lowering cholesterol), hypotriglyceridemic (lowering triglycerides), hepatoprotective (protecting the liver), anti-inflammatory (preventing inflammation), and anti-oxidant effects.

 General information of Holy Basil

 - Kingdom: Plantae

 - Binomial name: Ocimum tenuiflorum or Ocimum sanctum L.

 - Distribution: Holy Basil plant is found throughout India.

 - Latin Name: Ocimum tenuiflorum Linn., Ocimum sanctum Linn.
 Lamiaceae (Labiatae)